tclxspy/Articles/README.md

 These articles are my programming learning notes.
 Most of them are combined with books or network.
 Others are myself works.

-They are not only to introduce the logic of how to get, and also show the source code on java or csharp.
+They are not only to introduce the logic of how to get, but also show the source code on java or csharp.

 # Contents #
 ## Part one: Algorithm ##